JingyuanDainmsu/datafun-04-jupyter/README.md

 This is the fourth project learning Jupyter!

 ## How to Install and Run the Project
-Install the packages listed in the requirements file with this command: py -m pip install -r requirements.txt
+Install the packages listed in the requirements file with this command: py -m pip install jupyterlab numpy pandas matplotlib seaborn scipy